igorw/weblog/posts/2012-11-09-scaling-silex.md

 a `routing.yml` file with some extra bells and whistles.

 The technical issues of growing a silex code base have been addressed.
 They're gone.
-In this case we ended up with something that is quite similar to full- stack Symfony2 in many ways.
+In this case we ended up with something that is quite similar to full-stack Symfony2 in many ways.
 It is not using any static configuration files, and is lacking many of the features that the full-stack framework has.
 The main difference is something completely different though.

 ## Silex vs Symfony2